bibleup/docs/docs/src/guide/README.md

 ::: tip NOTE
 - We **recommend** using the single minified build to start up BibleUp when working without a build tool (webpack, vite, next/nuxt) and style through the config options.
 - You are free to use other CDN registry apart from the one used in the examples.
+For full distribution files check [Jsdeliver](https://www.jsdelivr.com/package/npm/@bibleup/bibleup) or [unpkg](https://unpkg.com/browse/@bibleup/bibleup/)
+- We **recommend** that you pin BibleUp to a specific version or major versions when used in production and through a cdn.
+-
 :::